 Why did you choose to become an Indie Publisher?

 I wanted readers to see my work.
 To a large extent, traditional publishers choose books they think will make the company a lot of money quickly.
 That’s business.
 As an Indie I can grow my audience over time.
 And in the end it’s that audience, the readers, who are the final arbiters of what’s good and what isn’t.
 My biggest challenge as an author-entrepreneur is getting those readers’ eyeballs on my work so they can decide if they like it or not.

 What would you do differently if you could?

-I’d would start self-publishing earlier.
+I’d start self-publishing at least a year earlier.
 I spent a lot of time researching and dithering before I finally pulled the trigger.
 I’d concentrate more on building my series (although I really enjoyed writing YETI IN THE MIST which I wrote because I couldn’t come to grips with GUARDIAN).

 Why did you decide to use a pseudonym for your Victorian Secret Romance books?

 Basically it was a branding decision.
 I wanted readers to be able differentiate at a glance between the sexier Francesca Rose stories and Frankie Robertson’s romantic fantasy and paranormal romance books.
 I’ve left plenty of breadcrumbs to lead them from Frankie Robertson to Francesca Rose if they want to read both.